 Explicit teaching involves:

-Writing strategies can be generic (e.g. brainstorming) or genre specific (e.g. a plotline).
+Writing strategies can be generic (e.g. brainstorming) or genre specific (e.g. creating a plotline).

 Explicitly teaching students strategies for planning, writing and revising their work is markedly different to process writing.